 - 1. Types of information it has designated as directory information; and - a.
-Directory information includes, but is not limited to, the following student information: student name, address and telephone number, e-mail, photo, date of birth, place of birth, grade level, and dates of attendance. - 2.
-The parent's and/or guardian's right to restrict the disclosure of such information and the period of time within which a parent and/or guardian has to notify the school that she or he does not want any or all of those types of information designated as directory information. - a.
-Parents and guardians may instruct Shining Stars to withhold any or all of the information identified under section 1(a) by writing to the Principal at academics@shiningstarspcs.org, within thirty (30) days after the first day of the school year.
+Directory information includes, but is not limited to, the following student information: student name, address and telephone number, electronic mail, photo, date of birth, place of birth, grade level, and dates of attendance. - 2.
+The parent's/guardian's right to restrict the disclosure of such information and the period of time within which a parent/guardian has to notify the school that she or he does not want any or all of those types of information designated as directory information. - a.
+Parents/guardians may instruct Shining Stars to withhold any or all of the information identified under section 1(a) by writing to the Principal at gjenkins@shiningstarspcs.org, within thirty (30) days after the first day of the school year.